heyitsbench/mod-worgoblin/README.md

 If you have added existing custom content (Spells, Items, SkillLines..etc) to any of the DBC files listed in patch, you will want to merge and DBC file conflicts that happen.
 There are multiple paths of doing this easiest likely being using DBXeditor with import on any conflicting files.

+If you have added existing custom content (Spells, Items, SkillLines..etc) to any of the DBC files listed in patch, you will want to merge and DBC file conflicts that happen.
+There are multiple paths of doing this easiest likely being using DBXeditor with import on any conflicting files.

 ### 3) Compile and install AzerothCore.

 ### 4) **Non-HD** : Move the [patch-contents](https://github.com/benjymansy123/mod-worgoblin/tree/master/patch-contents) folder to your Data folder in your WoW client and rename the folder to `patch-A.MPQ`.